ZeyingGAO/zeyinggao.github.io/_pages/about.md

 ---

 ## Education
-### Tsinghua University, Beijing, China
-**M.A. in Foreign Languages and Literatures (with an emphasis on language, psychology, and cognition)**
+### M.A. in Foreign Languages and Literatures (with an emphasis on language, psychology, and cognition), Tsinghua University, Beijing, China
 _Sep 2022 - Jun 2025_
-- Advisor: Peng Zhou, Ph.D.

-### Sun Yat-sen University, Guangdong, China
+### B.A. in English Language and Literature, Sun Yat-sen University, Guangdong, China
-**B.A. in English Language and Literature**
 _Aug 2018 - Jun 2022_
-- Advisor: Jing Zhao, Ph.D.

 ---